 - Information about your expected prognosis

-Contact a Baltimore PTSD Attorney Today to Learn More About Your Disability Benefit Options
+Contact a Washington DC or Baltimore PTSD Attorney Today to Learn More About Your Disability Benefit Options

 If your PTSD leaves you unable to work, we can help you get the Social Security benefits you need.
 If you’d like to speak with an experienced disability attorney in Maryland, call The Law Office of Emmett B. Irwin at 443-839-0818 or fill out our online contact form to schedule a free consultation today.
-We work with clients throughout Maryland and the surrounding states.
+We work with clients throughout Maryland and the surrounding states, including Washington DC.